julik/sylens_matchbox/README.markdown

 size as your original distorted source.
 To achieve this, feed the shader an oversize plate as input and simply **reduce** your **Output Size** in the settings.
 The shader will compute all the needed parameters and your output will match the distorted source.

+## Use in setups

+Do not worry about always using the latest version of the shader - the shader you use will actually be **copied** to your setup so there is no problem versioning it.

 ## License